 100% of our funding comes from the community

-We get no funding from the Government.
-Our mission is to fundraise for extra projects that aren’t Government funded.
+We receive no Government funding.
+Our mission is to fundraise for extra projects that the stretched health dollar doesn't fund.

 Our region covers in excess of 900,000 people

 We are the official charity for Te Whatu Ora Health New Zealand Capital, Coast and Hutt Valley district, who provide specialist tertiary-level care to patients across central Aotearoa New Zealand.